-EXIT LEVEL OUTCOMES ASSOCIATED ASSESSMENT CRITERIA 1.1 Demonstrate an advance understanding of the theory and Demonstrate knowledge that supports an understanding of Art Therapy theory and practice. practice of Art Therapy in relation to other related theoretical perspectives and social contexts.
-Understand general theoretical concepts that include psychoanalysis, psychodynamic theory, behavioural/ cognitive theories, social theories, systems group theories and community psychology theories.
-Demonstrate an awareness of clinical pathology including developmental conditions, adolescent conditions, adult and geriatric psychiatry, neurological, and medical conditions and conditions that arise as a result of 1.4.
-1.5. socio/political/economic factors including gender, ethnicity, class, HIV/AIDS, and trauma.
+EXIT LEVEL OUTCOMES ASSOCIATED ASSESSMENT CRITERIA 1.
+Demonstrate an advance understanding of the theory 1.1.
+Demonstrate knowledge that supports an understanding of Art Therapy theory and practice. and practice of Art Therapy in 1.2.
+Understand general theoretical concepts that relation to other related include psychoanalysis, psychodynamic theory, theoretical perspectives and behavioural/ cognitive theories, social theories, social contexts. systems group theories and community psychology theories.
+1.3.
+Demonstrate an awareness of clinical pathology including developmental conditions, adolescent conditions, adult and geriatric psychiatry, neurological, and medical conditions and conditions that arise as a result of socio/political/economic factors including gender, ethnicity, class, HIV/AIDS, and trauma.
+1.4.
 Differentiate between trans-disciplinary knowledge that supports inter-alia, an understanding of Visual Art History, an introduction to allied professions that include occupational therapy, sociology, African traditional healing, and related arts therapies (art, drama, dance movement, music).
-Demonstrate an awareness of historical, political, social, and cultural factors in Art Therapy in South Africa. nonstrate knowledge and erstanding of the 2.1 Show detailed knowledge of creativity and play in relation to human growth and development. crea inclu elopment and role of ativity and imagination uding psychopathology ted to the realm of human 2.2 Present a range of image-generation abilities where autographic and reflexive skills are competently used to create and articulate solutions for visual art practice. deve stud elopment, through the dent's own continued practice an artist.
+1.5.
+Demonstrate an awareness of historical, political, social, and cultural factors in Art Therapy in South Africa.
+Demonstrate knowledge and understanding of the development and role of creativity and imagination including psychopathology related to the realm of human development, through the student's own continued practice as an artist.
+2.1 Show detailed knowledge of creativity and play in relation to human growth and development.
+2.2 Present a range of image-generation abilities where autographic and reflexive skills are competently used to create and articulate solutions for visual art practice.
 2.3 Demonstrate an in-depth knowledge of the practice of art-making itself and all its different media.
 2.4 Integrate a working knowledge of ways of interpreting and appreciating art.
-2.5 Understand a basic knowledge of aesthetic 2.6 sensibilities in art and/or design.
-2.0 Apply the use of fantasy, dreaming, reverie and memory in relation to symbolism in art practice. nonstrate participation, wledge and understanding of 3.1 Show an ability to observe in an empathic and ethical way. cific needs of observed 3.2 Demonstrate an understanding of the different psycho-social contexts. kno wledge regarding psycho- 3.3 Present the capacity to integrate theoretical ial contexts, which also relate out is not limited to trauma, concepts and observational practice in written form. ability, palliative care.
+2.5 Understand a basic knowledge of aesthetic sensibilities in art and/or design.
+2.6 Apply the use of fantasy, dreaming, reverie and memory in relation to symbolism in art practice.
+Demonstrate participation, knowledge and understanding of specific needs of observed clients groups, including knowledge regarding psycho- social contexts, which also relate to but is not limited to trauma, disability, palliative care.
+3.1 Show an ability to observe in an empathic and ethical way.
+3.2 Demonstrate an understanding of the different psycho-social contexts.
+3.3 Present the capacity to integrate theoretical concepts and observational practice in written form.
 3.4 Observe and record clinical material.
-3.5 Make use of, and integrate learning from the supervisory context. of t nonstrate an understanding he statutory requirements of Health Professions Council 4.1 Present evidence of drawing on appropriate ethical values and approaches to make decisions in an art therapy context. and the maintenance of an cal clinical practice along with 4.2 Demonstrate the adherence to Professional standards of conduct. an understanding of current 4.3 Be aware of relevant and applicable legislation. vant government policies and dance (e.g. in health, social 4.4 Understand and apply the South African National Arts Therapies Organisation's (SANATO) code of ance (e.g. in nealth, social e and education), including Ethics. fidentiality and informed sent; and adhere to these sent; and adhere to these ndards through the didate's professional prac ctice.
+3.5 Make use of, and integrate learning from the supervisory context.
+4. Demonstrate an understanding of the statutory requirements of the Health Professions Council and the maintenance of an ethical clinical practice along with an understanding of current relevant government policies and guidance (e.g. in health, social care and education), including confidentiality and informed consent; and adhere to these standards through the candidate's professional practice.
+4.1 Present evidence of drawing on appropriate ethical values and approaches to make decisions in an art therapy context.
+4.2 Demonstrate the adherence to Professional standards of conduct.
+4.3 Be aware of relevant and applicable legislation.
+4.4 Understand and apply the South African National Arts Therapies Organisation's (SANATO) code of Ethics.